Prepare WordPress Website for Google Page Experience

 LCP: Largest Contentful Paint is the biggest element on the page that will be downloaded on the client browser.
 LCP determines the time it takes for that asset to be downloaded.

-CLS: Cumulative Layout Shift (CLS) is the variation in the layout of the page due to emergence of an element after some time of page loading.
+CLS: Cumulative Layout Shift (CLS) is the variation in the layout of the page due to the emergence of an element after some time of page loading.
 CLS checks for this turbulence and provides a score.

 >>> 2X Your Google Page Speed Score.
 Hire Top WordPress Experts.
 Call Us Today